 It is essential for our well-being to work with our hands, to grow things, to experience life outdoors and off the screen.

 Bottom line, homesteading is extremely beneficial for your physical, mental and spiritual health.

-Are you ready to leave the city in search of an urban homestead?
+Are you ready to leave the city in search of a homestead?
 Are you willing to move further out into the countryside with room for extensive gardens and animals to roam?

 Or have you already discovered the amazing benefits of homesteading for yourself?
 Share your story to inspire others in the comments below.